drhelius/grpc-demo/README.md

 Sharing a repo for protos or creating a repo for each service is a difficult and hairy discussion.
 This demo will stick with only one repo for simplicity.

 There is a folder for each service in the repo.
 In each folder there is a proto file describing the data types that will be used in the service.
-For exampl, this is the *User* proto file:
+This is the *User* proto file:

 ```proto
 syntax = "proto3";